PUBM INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that PubMatic, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

 NEW YORK, Sept.
-18, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against PubMatic, Inc. (“PubMatic” or “the Company”) (NASDAQ: PUBM) and certain of its officers.
+25, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against PubMatic, Inc. (“PubMatic” or “the Company”) (NASDAQ: PUBM) and certain of its officers.

 Class Definition